 BEARR CSO Survey 2024

-The BEARR Trust invites representatives of civil society organizations from Eastern Europe, Central Asia and South Caucasus to participate in an Annual Survey.
+The BEARR Trust invited representatives of civil society organisations from Eastern Europe, Central Asia and South Caucasus to participate in our Annual Survey.

 To find out more about our previous surveys, check this page.